CarlosCapili/Data_Analysis_Portfolio/Banana Quality/README.md

 ## Findings:
 - There are 8 countries exporting bananas: Brazil, Colombia, Costa Rica, Ecuador, Guatemala, Honduras, India, and Philippines

-- There are 8 types of bananas.
+There are 8 types of bananas.
 The table below shows the average characteristics of each type:
+*Bolded values represent the max value and italics represent the min value in each column*
 | Banana Type | Avg.
 Quality Score | Avg.
 Weight (g) | Avg.
 Length (cm) | Ripeness Index | Suger Content (brix) | Firmness (kgf) |
 |-------------|--------------------|-----------------|------------------|----------------|----------------------|----------------|
 | Lady Finger | **2.53**               | 162.80          | 19.57            | **4.23**           | **18.86**                | 2.68           |